Anxiety & Panic Attacks Symptoms Explained

 Symptoms like 'flu'

-Reduced lubrication in the eyes when body fluids are diverted elsewhere during anxiety causes the eyes to feel sore, dry and painful.
+Reduced lubrication in the eyes are caused by body fluids being diverted elsewhere in the body during anxiety causing the eyes to feel sore, dry and painful.

 Creeping or pins and needles sensations in The skin